How to Spend the Best 2 Days in Kyoto

 Photo Credit: © Pexels from pixabay on Canva.com

 Once you’re done visiting Gion, get ready for a beautiful hike in Kyoto’s main attraction – Fushimi Inari-taisha.
-This is one of the most, culturally important Shinto shrines, and Kyoto’s main attraction.
+This is one of the most culturally important Shinto shrines, and Kyoto’s main attraction.

 This Shinto Shrine is famous for its iconic tunnel of 10,000 bright, red tori gates.
-The Torii Gate Pathways lead you to Mount Inari, a sacred mount dedicated to one of Japan’s most famous gods, Inari.
+The Tori Gate Pathways lead you to Mount Inari, a sacred mount dedicated to one of Japan’s most famous gods, Inari.

 Being such a popular attraction, you will encounter lots of crowds in the first parts of the tunnel.
-To avoid those crowds, you could come at the crack of dawn or visit in the late afternoon/night time.
+To avoid those crowds, you could come at the crack of dawn or visit in the late afternoon/nighttime.

-Another solution, one that also allows you travel deeper, is visiting at whichever time you prefer – but walking all the way up to Mt.
+Another solution, one that also allows you to travel deeper, is visiting at whichever time you prefer – but walking all the way up to Mt.
 Inari.
 This hike takes around 3 hours total, and allows you to appreciate the Fushimi Inari to the fullest.
 The crowds tend to disappear the higher you go, allowing you to have the vermillion torii gates to yourself.

 Note: The commute from Gion to Fushimi Inari, depending on your public transportation pick, ranges from 20 to 30 minutes.